-- (1) Amounts reflect the fair value of our common stock of \$5.32 per share as of December 31, 2022, as determined by our board of directors, multiplied by the amount shown in the column for the number of shares that have not vested. - (2) This award represents unvested shares acquired upon the exercise of a stock option.
-Such shares are subject to the following vesting schedule: 25% of the shares vest on February 9, 2023, with the remaining shares vesting in 36 equal monthly installments thereafter, subject to Mr. Mazzara's continued service with us on each applicable vesting date. - (3) The restricted stock units are subject to both time- and liquidity-based vesting conditions.
-The time-based condition is satisfied as follows: 25% of the restricted stock units vest on August 15, 2023 and the remaining 75% of the restricted stock units vest in twelve (12) equal quarterly installments thereafter, subject to Mr. Mazzara's continued service with us on each applicable vesting date.
-The liquidity-based condition will be satisfied in connection with this offering. - (4) Upon a Qualifying Termination (as defined below), Mr. Mazzara is entitled to (A) fifty percent (50%) accelerated vesting of all then unvested equity incentives as of his date of termination, if he has been continuously employed by us for fewer than twenty-four (24) months on the date of termination, or (B) full accelerated vesting of all unvested equity incentives as of his date of termination, if he has been continuously employed by us for twenty-four (24) months or greater on the date of termination, subject, in each case, to Mr. Mazzara's timely execution of a separation agreement including a release in favor of us.
+(1) Amounts reflect the fair value of our common stock of \$18.32 per share as of December 31, 2023, as determined by our board of directors, multiplied by the amount shown in the column for the number of shares that have not vested.

+(2) This award represents unvested shares acquired upon the exercise of a stock option.
+Such shares are subject to the following vesting schedule: 25% of the shares vested on February 9, 2023, with the remaining shares vesting in 36 equal monthly installments thereafter, subject to Mr. Mazzara's continued service with us on each applicable vesting date.

+(3) The restricted stock units are subject to both time-and liquidity-based vesting conditions.
+The time-based condition is satisfied as follows: 25% of the restricted stock units vested on August 15, 2023 and the remaining 75% of the restricted stock units vest in twelve (12) equal quarterly installments thereafter, subject to the named executive officer's continued service with us on each applicable vesting date.
+The liquidity-based condition will be satisfied in connection with this offering.

+- (4) The restricted stock units are subject to both time- and liquidity-based vesting conditions.
+The time-based condition is satisfied as follows: 25% of the restricted stock units vest on August 15, 2024 and the remaining 75% of the restricted stock units vest in twelve (12) equal quarterly installments thereafter, subject to the name executive officer's continued service with us on each applicable vesting date.
+The liquidity-based condition will be satisfied in connection with this offering. - (5) This award represents unvested shares acquired upon the exercise of a stock option.
+Such shares are subject to the following vesting schedule: 7/48th of the shares vested on September 10, 2020, with the remaining shares vesting in 41 equal monthly installments commencing from one-month anniversary of September 1, 2020, subject to Mr. Tate's continued service with us on each applicable vesting date. - (6) Upon a Qualifying Termination (as defined below), each of Messrs.
+Mazzara and Tate are entitled to (A) 50% accelerated vesting of all then unvested equity incentives as of his date of termination, if he has been continuously employed by us for fewer than 24 months on the date of termination, or (B) full accelerated vesting of all unvested equity incentives as of his date of termination, if he has been continuously employed by us for 24 months or greater on the date of termination, subject, in each case, to Messrs.
+Mazzara's and Tate's timely execution of a separation agreement including a release in favor of us.